How to Set Up an AI Text Expander (Beginner's Guide for 2026)

 Is the free tier of any of these enough for a beginner?

 Yes — Espanso is fully free and unlimited, but the time you'll spend learning YAML usually exceeds the $5-6/month you'd pay for a polished tool.
-Lightning Assist offers a free tier with the core text expansion engine; AI commands are part of the $5.99/month plan.
+Lightning Assist offers a free tier with the core text expansion engine; AI commands are unlocked with the $5.99/month Premium subscription and run on AI Credits purchased separately.
 Most beginners outgrow free tiers within a month and switch to paid for the AI half.
 See /pricing for the current plan details.

 What about privacy — does my text get sent to OpenAI?